rubyonjets/jets/docs/_docs/events-sns.md

 categories: events
 ---

 Jets supports [SNS Events](https://docs.aws.amazon.com/lambda/latest/dg/with-sns-example.html) as a Lambda trigger.
 So you can send a message to an SNS topic and it triggers a Lambda function to run.
 The Lambda function has access to the message data via `event`.

+<div class="video-box"><div class="video-container"><iframe src="https://www.youtube.com/embed/XT_7xaQVEzU" frameborder="0" allowfullscreen=""></iframe></div></div>

 There are a few ways to connect an SNS topic to a Lambda function with Jets.

 1. Existing SNS Topic
 2. Generated Function SNS Topic